hschletz/Installer-Jukebox/README.txt

 What is it?

-The Installer Jukebox generates fully automated and customized installers for several Windows applications, suitable for automatic and unattended deployment.
+The Installer Jukebox generates fully automated and customized installers for several Windows applications, suitable for automatic and unattended deployment, or just for frequent reinstallation for personal use.
 Supported packages are:

+- Adobe Reader
 - Flash Player ActiveX
 - Flash Player Plugin
+- LibreOffice
 - Opera
 - VLC Media Player

+How it works

+The original installer gets downloaded at runtime directly from the official download site or an official mirror - no redistribution from shady origins as sometimes found on the web.
+Then some NSIS source code is generated and compiled that bundles the original installer and performs the unattended installation and customization of the package.

 Requirements